willembeltman/EntityFrameworkZip/README.md

 ## ❗ Notes

-- This is an **in-memory** database — data is only saved if you explicitly call `SaveChanges()`.
+- This is an in-memory database — data is only persisted when you explicitly call SaveChanges().

-- All entities must implement the `IEntity` interface (with at least an `Id` property).
+- All entities must implement the IEntity interface, which requires at least an Id property.

-- Foreign key relationships are **automatically managed**.
+- Foreign key relationships are automatically managed.

-- **One-to-many** relationships:
+### One-to-many relationships
-  - You can add or remove items directly from the navigation list on the entity.
+- You can add or remove items directly to/from the navigation collection on the parent entity.

-- **Many-to-one** relationships:
-  - These must be set manually via the foreign key `{EntityName}Id` property.
-  - The navigation property is read-only and automatically resolved based on the ID — it only needs to be included in the corresponding `DbSet`.
+- Adding an item will automatically set its foreign key to point to the parent.
+- Removing an item will reset its foreign key to 0 or null, depending on the key type.

+### Many-to-one relationships
+- You can set the relationship by assigning the {EntityName}Id property directly.
+- Alternatively, you can assign the navigation property (ILazy<T>.Value) — this will automatically update the foreign key.
+- Setting the navigation property to null will reset the foreign key to 0 or null.

 ---